BC Children & Youth Connection Society

 International Youth Forum (IYF) 2026

-Welcome to the International Youth Forum 2026, a youth-led interdisciplinary dialogue platform designed for sustained reflection and inquiry among young people across the world.
+Welcome to the International Youth Forum 2026, a youth-led interdisciplinary dialogue platform that creates space for young people around the world to reflect and engage in meaningful conversations.

 Forum Themes